k8-scalar/MigratingKubernetes/README.md

 A [quantative analysis sheet for Table 8](QuantitativeAnalysisTable8.xlsx) allows to compute summarizing statistics, which are presented in the last row of Table 6.
 It also presents for each sub-aspect the number of features with matching tests, including those without valid test results but they can be potentially improved.
 These numbers allow thus to perform a cost-benefits analysis of improving existing test modules in order to achieve a better feature coverage.
 The main findings have been summarized in Section 3.10

-### Migration guidance framework
+### Analysis of vendor-agnostic reconfiguration and ease-of-migration
-Table 9 of the paper presents in its bottom rows summarizing statistics of the migration guidance framework for the studied vendors.
+Table 9 of the paper presents in its bottom rows summarizing statistics for the studied vendors with respect to the analysis of the potential for vendor-agnostic feature compatibility management.
 These statistics are computed by following sheet:

-A [quantative analysis sheet for Table 9](QuantitativeAnalysisTable9.xlsx) allows to compute a summary of the migration guidance framework by answering questions about about the number of feature incompatibilities that belong to a particular class of migration ease.
+A [quantative analysis sheet for Table 9](QuantitativeAnalysisTable9.xlsx) allows to answer questions about the number of feature incompatibilities that belong to a particular class of migration ease.
 These classses of migration ease can be distinguished by a simple scoring system that indicates the ease of migration from a source vendor to a target vendor:
   * 5: For all subsets of features supported by the source vendor, automated migration is possible
   * 4: For all subsets of features supported by the source vendor, automated migration or vendor-agnostic reconfiguration is possible
   * 3: For all subsets of features supported by the source vendor, only vendor-agnostic reconfiguration is possible